richchurcher/rusty-hero/README.md

     let pixels = vec![0; bytes as usize].into_boxed_slice();
 ```

 Either works. `Vec` always uses the heap, so the only real difference seems to be the inability to resize.
 There's no need to manually free buffers created in this way.
+The way I've done it does seem slow... there's a slightly noticeable lag between when the window is resized and when it redraws.
 Looking forward to finding out more about this over time, or if anyone's got any... _pointers_.